Daniyal: 1948 war and depopulation

 The Israeli settlement of Kfar Daniel was established on village land in 1949.

-In 1992 it was described: "The shrine of al-Nabi Daniyal, the school, and seven well built houses are all that remain of the village.
-The shrine, deserted amid weeds and a few trees, is made of stone, with a second story rising on one side.
+In 1992 the remains of the village was described by historian Walid Khalidi: "The shrine of al-Nabi Daniyal, the school, and seven well built houses are all that remain of the village.
+The shrine, deserted and weathered amid weeds and a few trees, is made of stone, with a second story rising on one side.
 The first story has arched windows and doors and the second has a porch and a rectangular window.
 The school is presently used by residents of Kefar Daniyyel.
 The houses are built of stone and are all flat-roofed, with a mix of arched and rectangular doors and windows.
 One house is used as a warehouse."

+Its Arab settlers left to neighboring countries and territories such as Jordan and the West Bank.
+Others later settled in the United States of America in the States of Texas and Illinois.
+The descendants of those who were forced to leave their homes face many difficulties from local Israeli authority when attempting to revisit the land where the village once stood.